alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 “Anything you need, you let me know, boss.”

-“Will do,” Bopha turns tail, but not before giving the finger to , who hisses in return.
+“Will do,” Bopha turns tail, but not before giving the finger to Hokori, who hisses in return.

 Bopha wipes his hand on a nearby towel and pops in the straw, taking a long draught of cold beer.
-“That’s what I needed.”
+“That’s the stuff.”

 Bopha heads to his cabin, hearing the heavy thuds of Arooj’s fists on Chantico’s door.
 Bopha sighs, truly not wanting to wade into another argument between the two.
 He really needs to install a secret passage to his quarters to side step his crazy crew.

 “Chantico!
 I know you’re in there, open the door, we need to talk.”
 Arooj towers over the door, the bristling muscles of her thickset frame taught with anger.
-She’s lost much of the silver gray fur typical of the Shehzadians from Sama Kathifa since joining the crew, only thin patches remain on her forearms and down her spine, but her imposing height, strength and large yellow eyes make her unmistakably one of Shezhad’s bio-engineered brood.
-Bopha, who can count the Shehzad’s he’s met on one hand, is actually getting used to the strange way she looks.
-Most people never meet a Shezhadian, fewer still have seen one without the heavy cloaks and masks they wear to hide their modifications.
+She’s lost much of the silver gray fur typical of the Khadiri from Sama Kathifa since joining the crew, only thin patches remain on her forearms and down her spine, but her imposing height, strength and large yellow eyes make her unmistakably one of Khadira's bio-engineered brood.
+Bopha, who can count the Khadiri he’s met on one hand, is actually getting used to the strange way she looks.
+Most people never meet a Khadiri, fewer still have seen one without the heavy cloaks and masks they wear to hide their modifications.
 Arooj, is anything but inconspicuous, wearing a garish collection of the most trendy fashion items, a long red leather duster, cut at the spine to show off her fur, mirror earrings dangling from her ears like wind chimes and a completely ridiculous pair of pointed shoes, making her already gigantic feet even bigger.

 She sniffs the air and looks over to Bopha, her yellow eyes with big black pupils pin him, “Bopha, tell your niece to open the door.”